How to prepare your home for a thunderstorm – 6 expert steps to protect your loved ones and secure your house

 Joel Worthington, president of Mr. Electric, a Neighborly company says, ‘Standby and portable generations can keep power to the home during power outages.
 Standby generations are designed to kick on automatically in case of power loss.’

-These generators can help you heat a home when the power is out, and power essential cooking tools or phone chargers, helping you stay connected to the outside word, whilst keeping your household fed.
+Hooking a generator up to your home can help you heat a home when the power is out, and power essential cooking tools or phone chargers, helping you stay connected to the outside world, whilst keeping your household fed.
+For this reason, they're also vital when preparing your home for a snowstorm.

 However, Joel adds, ‘You should turn off power to affected areas during a flood and move electrical devices above potential flood levels.
 If flooding does occur, contact an electrician before attempting to restore power as damage may have occurred.
 Have flashlights and extra batteries on hand, too.’